Everything you ever hoped to know about polling

 - For open-ended polls, select how you would like your audience’s responses to be visualized.

-- For clickable image polls, upload the image you would like to use as your poll.
-You can define clickable regions to be counted.
+- For clickable image polls, upload the image you would like to use as your poll, or use one of the provided images.
+You can define clickable regions to count clicks in specific areas.

 Step 4.
-Click on the Create button to create the poll.
+Click the Create button to create the poll.

 When you are ready for the audience to respond to your poll you will need to activate it.
 This publishes the poll on your PollEv.com response page (i.e. PollEv.com/your-username).
 To activate your poll from the My Polls page, click on the Activate icon, located to the right of the poll.